-This recipe is my twist on the traditional Vietnamese Cassava Cake.
+This Pumpkin Cassava Cake (Banh Khoai Mi Bi Do) recipe is a twist on the traditional Vietnamese Cassava Cake (Banh Khoai Mi Nuong).
 Instead of using coconut and/or mung bean, I use pumpkin puree and the results are heavenly!
 The pumpkin adds a beautiful rich color and compliments the earthy texture of the cassava perfectly.
-This delicious baked treat is a great little snack or a wonderful addition to any holiday meal.
-What I enjoy most about this cake is that it’s not super sweet.
+This delicious Pumpkin Cassava Cake is a tasty baked treat and a wonderful addition to any holiday meal.
+What I enjoy most about this Pumpkin Cassava Cake is that it’s not super sweet.
 If you crave a sweeter cake, feel free to add sugar.
-Give it a try and let me know how you like it!
+Give it this Pumpkin Cassava Cake recipe at try and let me know how you like it!

 1/2 cup sweetened condensed milk

-Optional: 1/2 cup sugar (for those with a sweeter tooth!)
+Optional: 1/2 cup sugar (for those with a sweet tooth!)

 1/2 tsp vanilla extract